Are you thinking of moving to Western North Carolina?

 Western North Carolina (and more specifically, Asheville) is regularly making the news as a Top 10 destination (for happiness, desirability, or even “coolness”).
 More and more people are visiting to check out WNC as a possible place to move to.
 And that’s good advice.
 If you’ve considered moving to Western North Carolina, visit first.

-Pick a region or a city.
-Drive around.
-Ask questions.
-Visit the businesses.
-Check out the neighborhoods, stores, restaurants, music venues… whatever you look for in a place to live.
+Pick a region or a city, drive around, ask questions and visit local businesses.
+Check out the neighborhoods, stores, restaurants, music venues, whatever you look for in a place to live.
 Regardless of what others say about the area, you must visit in person before moving to Western North Carolina.

 A Retirement Haven

 Many retirees have chosen Western North Carolina (WNC) for their primary residence or their second home.
 Because the area experiences all four seasons, some retirees travel south, often to Florida, for the winter months.
 If you’re relocating to WNC part-time, you won’t be alone, as owning a second home in the mountains has become a popular option for many.

 You can stay active in retirement here.
 Enjoy hiking?
 Bird watching?
 Sightseeing?
 Picnicking?
 A pretty drive?
 You can do them all along the Blue Ridge Parkway.
 From early spring to late fall, WNC is picturesque to a fault.
 If you want to enjoy your retirement, you have come to the right place.